Chelsea Flower Show: Royal Hospital, Chelsea – early 20th century

 The RHS first became involved with the Chelsea Hospital in 1905.
 Three years before, it had leased the grounds of Holland House in Kensington to hold what was first advertised as a Coronation Rose Show, but which turned into a more general show (with not many roses) by the time it actually opened in June.
 Two further two-day summer shows took place at Holland House in 1903 and 1904, but then, to the general satisfaction of exhibitors and press, a three-day Summer Show was staged in the hospital grounds, a more spacious site than Holland House had allowed, with room for five tents.
 The Summer Shows reverted to Holland House for the years thereafter, except in 1911, when both it and Chelsea proved unavailable, and the Show was held at the Olympia exhibition hall.

 The Royal International Horticultural Exhibition of 1912 used the grounds of Chelsea Hospital as the site for the show, and for 1913, the Great Spring Show was moved there.
 The first Chelsea Flower Show opened on 20 May.
 The Summer Show reverted to Holland House.
 Despite the First World War, the show was held 1914–1916, but was cancelled in 1917 and 1918.

 By the 1920s, the Chelsea Flower Show had returned to its previous form; the famous Chelsea tea parties were established and Royal visits resumed.
 In 1926 the show was held a week late due to the General Strike.

 In 1937, King George VI and Queen Elizabeth celebrated their Coronation Year, and an Empire Exhibition was staged to mark the occasion.
 It featured wattles from Australia, pines from Canada, gladioli from East Africa and even a prickly pear from Palestine.

 The show was cancelled during the Second World War, as the land was required by the War Office for an anti-aircraft site.
 Some doubt arose as to whether the show would resume in 1947.
 The majority of exhibitors wanted a postponement, as stocks of plants were low, staff much depleted and fuel for greenhouses was obtainable only with special permits, but Lord Aberconway (then RHS President) and the RHS Council felt strongly that the show should resume as soon as possible.
-The show eventually successfully went ahead in 1947.
+The show eventually successfully went ahead in 1947, but with a reduced amount of stands.

+In 1951 a show garden based on the Himalayan flora meant that 23 truck loads of plants were borrowed from RHS Wisley.